Sunday 15 December 1940

 Royal Navy minesweeper HMS Britomart collides with fellow minesweeper Seagull, sending the former to the repair yard at Aberdeen for almost a month.

 Deep in the Atlantic, German heavy cruiser Admiral Scheer transfers its prisoner to supply vessel Nordmark.
-The British continue fruitlessly to search for the Admiral Scheer around the Canary Islands.
+The British continue fruitlessly to search for heavy cruiser Admiral Scheer around the Canary Islands.

 Convoy EN 41 departs from Methil, Convoy SC 16 departs from Halifax, Convoy MW 58 departs from Port Said (Operation Hide), Convoy SL 59 departs from Freetown.